A scaling limit theorem for controlled branching processes with a size-divisible term: Declarations

-The authors thank Professor Zenghu Li for his valuable comments and discussions, which helped improve this paper.
-The authors are supported by grant PID2023-152359NB-I00 funded by MICIU/AEI/ 10.13039/501100011033 and, as appropriate, by “ERDF/EU”.
-PM-C also acknowledges grant FPU20/06588, funded by the Spanish Ministry of Universities, and the support of EPSRC programme grant EP/W026899/2.
+\begin{itemize} \item Funding: The authors are supported by grant PID2023-152359NB-I00 funded by MICIU/AEI/ 10.13039/501100011033 and by “ERDF/EU”.
+PM-C also acknowledges grant FPU20/06588, funded by the Spanish Ministry of Universities, and the support of EPSRC programme grant EP/W026899/2. \item Competing interests: The authors declare that they have no competing interests. \end{itemize}

 \begin{appendices}